rinkutek/linux-virtualization/README.md

 ## Question 4
 Of the exit types, which are the most frequent?
 Least?

-Among the exit types, the most frequent is Exit Reason 30 (Unknown), which accounts for over a million exits during the VM's runtime, followed by Exit Reason 28 (Unknown) and Exit Reason 10 (CPUID).The least frequent exit reason is Exit Reason 0 (Exception or NMI).
+Ans) Among the exit types, the most frequent is Exit Reason 30 (Unknown), which accounts for over a million exits during the VM's runtime, followed by Exit Reason 28 (Unknown) and Exit Reason 10 (CPUID).The least frequent exit reason is Exit Reason 0 (Exception or NMI).